 The question about the codec is only one of the choices to be made during transcoding on set.
 One specific topic that we repeatedly come across in support are the different requirements for audio, depending on the kind of transcoded clips that have to be created:

 While there are different ways of solving this challenge, using our on-set dailies software Silverstack Lab provides one of the easiest and most convenient solutions.
-Without altering the audio settings of a clip, the user can create two transcoding configurations with tailored audio settings for creating dailies on set.
+Without altering the audio settings of a clip, the user can create two transcoding presets with tailored audio settings for creating dailies on set.

 Step-by-Step: Different Audio Settings for Transcoding on set in Silverstack Lab